dr-marek-jaskula/CsharpUniversity/EFCore/EF Core basics/Inheritance/EntityInheritance.md

 A **polymorphic association** is an association to a base class, thus to all classes in the hierarchy with dynamic resolution of the concrete class at runtime.

-Comparison is done for "Table-per-hierarchy" vs "Table-per-type" approach at "Performance-comparison".
+Comparison is done for "Table-per-hierarchy" vs "Table-per-type" approaches in "Performance-comparison".

 ## Table-per-type